TV Tropes Needs Your Help

 - As with the books, in The Hobbit, a friendship was struck up between Bilbo (a hobbit) and Gandalf (disguised as more or less human), not to mention Bilbo's friendship with the dwarves.

-- In Lord of the Rings, the Fellowship is composed of hobbits, men, an elf, a dwarf and a Maia.
-There was already a strong friendship between Aragorn (a human) and Legolas (an elf) and one would develop between Legolas and Gimli (a dwarf).
+- The Fellowship is composed of hobbits, men, an elf, a dwarf and a Maia.
+There was already a strong friendship between Aragorn (a human) and Legolas (an elf) and one would develop between Legolas and Gimli (a dwarf), the ones pictured above.

 - Merry and Éowyn, and Pippin and Faramir, hobbits and humans respectively, also become quite close.